-In its continued efforts to address affordability, in April 2022, the Board voted to freeze basic in-state tuition for the 2022-23 academic year.
-This action resulted in an unprecedented four consecutive years in which tuition was frozen, even while confronting financial challenges brought on in part by the coronavirus pandemic.
-Additionally, the Board set a tentative tuition rate for the 2023-24 academic year that was also frozen.
+In its continued efforts to address affordability, in July 2023, the State System's Board of Governors (Board) voted to freeze basic in-state tuition for the 2023-24 academic year.
+This action resulted in an unprecedented five consecutive years in which tuition was frozen.
+The Board also tentatively froze the rate for the 2024-25 academic year.
 These actions provide assurances and financial relief to current and potential students and ensure that the State System will maintain its place as the affordable higher education option for students of the Commonwealth.
+The State System will continue to monitor its funding sufficiency and propose a tuition rate for 2024-25 for the Board's consideration in 2024.

-The base tuition rate for most full-time Pennsylvania residents will remain at \$3,858 per term, or \$7,716 for the full 2022-23 academic year.
-Nonresident, undergraduate tuition also was frozen, at \$9,645 per term, or \$19,290 for the full 2022-23 academic year.
+The base tuition rate for most full-time Pennsylvania residents will remain at \$3,858 per term, or \$7,716 for the full 2023-24 academic year.
+Nonresident undergraduate tuition was also frozen, at \$9,645 per term, or \$19,290 for the full 2023-24 academic year.
 The basic resident graduate tuition rate remained at \$516 per credit, while the typical nonresident, graduate tuition rate remained at \$774 per credit.

-The technology tuition fee remains at \$478 for full-time in-state students and \$728 for full-time out-ofstate students.
+The technology tuition fee for 2023-24 remains at \$478 for full-time in-state students and \$728 for full-time out-of-state students.
 All funds raised by the technology tuition fee are used to directly benefit student learning.
 The University has used the funds to install multimedia classrooms, design online instructional materials, increase university capacity for connectivity for students, and provide hardware, software, and support for students and faculty.

-Mandatory fees for all undergraduate students set by the University were frozen in fiscal year 2021-22 as compared to a 2.2% increase in fiscal year 2020-21.
-Mandatory fees for graduate students remained frozen in fiscal year 2021-22 as compared to a 2.0% increase in fiscal year 2020-21.
-Room rates (North and South Campus) both remain unchanged in fiscal year 2021-22; this compares to a 3.0% increase in fiscal year 2020-21.
+Mandatory fees for all undergraduate students set by the University increased by 4.6% in fiscal year 2022-23 after remaining unchanged in fiscal year 2021-22 compared to fiscal year 2020-21.
+Mandatory fees for graduate students increased by 2.4% in fiscal year 2022-23 after also remaining unchanged in fiscal year 2021-22 compared to fiscal year 2020-21.
+Room rates (North and South Campus) both remain unchanged in fiscal year 2022-23.

-For fiscal year 2022-23 mandatory student fees set by the University will increase by 4.6% for undergraduate students and graduate students.
-Room rates (North Campus and South Campus) will remain unchanged.
+For fiscal year 2023-24 mandatory student fees set by the University will increase by 4.7% for undergraduate students and 4.2% for graduate students.
+Room rates (North Campus and South Campus) will increase 6% after remaining unchanged for the prior two years.
 West Chester University as part of the State System of Universities will remain among the lowest cost option of all four-year colleges and universities in the Commonwealth.